nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a2.
 System prompts the Inventory Manager to re-enter the command.
     * 2a3.
 Use case resumes at step 1.

-**Use case: Set Minimum Thresholds for Products Stock**
+**Use case: Setting Thresholds for Products Stock**

 Preconditions:
 * The Inventory Manager is logged into the InvenTrack system.
+* The product for which the threshold is being set exists in the system.

 **MSS**
 1. Inventory Manager tries to set a threshold for a product.
 2. System validates that the product name exists in the list.
-3. System sets the specified threshold for the product.
+3. System sets the specified threshold for the product as per the input prefixes.
 4. System updates the product information in the list.
 5. System confirms the threshold setting with a success message.